37th Filmfare Awards

-The 37th Filmfare Awards were held in 1992.
+The 37th Filmfare Awards for Hindi cinema were held in 1992.

 Lamhe led the ceremony with 13 nominations, followed by Saajan with 11 nominations, Saudagar with 9 nominations, Henna with 8 nominations and Hum with 7 nominations.

 Lamhe won 5 awards, including Best Film and Best Actress (for Sridevi), thus becoming the most-awarded film at the ceremony.

-Anupam Kher received dual nominations for Best Supporting Actor for his performances in Lamhe and Saudagar, but lost to Danny Denzongpa who won the award for Sanam Bewafa.
+Anupam Kher was nominated twice for Best Supporting Actor for his performances in Lamhe and Saudagar, but lost to Danny Denzongpa who won the award for Sanam Bewafa.